 Social media is an awesome way to augment your sales activity, but isn’t something you should use only to promote your own product or service.
 If your feeds are nothing but self-promotion you’ll likely turn your followers off.

-So how do you effectively use social media and not “sell” too much?
+So how do you effectively use social media without being salesy?
 I like to recommend the 6/3/1 rule.
 The 6/3/1 rule is pretty simple.
 Basically, it means that for every ten posts (6+3+1=10) a marketer should break down the posts as follows:

 As much as we’d all like for this to be the case, social media isn’t something that can be done without effort.
 You really need to dedicate time (and sometimes money) to a social media campaign for it to work for you!

-A surefire way to let your social media campaigns fail is by not planning and dedicating time to it.
+A surefire way to a successful social media strategy is to plan for and dedicate time to it.
 Marketers that know the value of social media spend time on creating content calendars, engaging in social media, and actively using the platforms (rather than just passively sharing content on them).

-Before you say social media isn’t working for you, take a step back and identify why it’s not working.
-There’s a good chance that you might not be spending the time and putting in the effort that a successful social media campaign takes.
+So, before you say social media isn’t working for you, take a step back to determine why it’s not working.
+There’s a good chance that you might not be spending the time or putting in the effort that a successful social media campaign needs.

 For some quick ideas on how you can use social media successfully, check out our B2B Tech Marketer's Guide to Inbound.